Definition, Criteria, and General Information for Service-Learning (SL) Course Approval

 - Involves at least 15 hours of student service to the community agency

 - Not a venue for promoting religious or political agendas nor is it to be used for recruitment of students, those served, or other residents of locations visited for religious or political efforts.
 (See Faculty Handbook)

 Courses may be submitted for sections unique to the faculty member or for all sections of a course.
 For submissions to designate all sections of a course, consent of the Department Chair is required before the request will be considered.

-To have your course Service-Learning designated, please submit your completed proposal packet via email to the Service-Learning Program Director, Amy.Zeh@ucf.edu.
+To have your course Service-Learning designated, please submit your completed proposal packet via email to the Experiential Learning Director, Jason.Smith@ucf.edu.
 The course designation application form and process can be found here.